-Figure 5 Marginal GLM LS-mean standardised number of (a) 1SW grilse and (b) MSW counted through counters operated between 2002 and 2021 (± 95% confidence intervals - grey band).
+Figure 5 Marginal GLM LS-mean standardised number of (a) 1SW grilse and (b) MSW counted through counters operated between 2002 and 2022 (\pm 95% confidence intervals - grey band).
 The linear trend over the full time period (red dashed line), and between 2007 and the present (blue dashed line) are also indicated.

 The overall linear trend of the fish counter time series indicates a moderate decline in mean abundance which has become more marked since 2007.
-A minor upturn was evident from the series low of 2014 until 2017 with mean abundance in 2020 an upturn on the preceding two years which has not continued in 2021.
-Figure 5a shows trends in returns of one-sea-winter (1SW) grilse.
+A minor upturn was evident from the series low of 2014 until 2017 with mean abundance in 2020 an upturn on the preceding two years which has not continued since 2021.
+Figure 5a shows trends in returns of one-seawinter (1SW) grilse.
 As 1SW grilse constitute the majority of the overall salmon stock in Ireland, it is unsurprising that the overall trend and year to year variations in mean stock abundance are similar as was observed for the total salmon stock (Figure 4).
 Figure 5b presents trends in returning multi-sea-winter (MSW) salmon, including spring salmon which predominantly return from January to May inclusive.
 A moderately declining trend is evident in this stock component over the time series.
+However, since 2020, a minor upward trend is evident and this reflects anecdotal reports from across the country in 2022 that MSW fish were a more notable feature of overall returns in 2022.

-Overall, 19 of the 29 counter estimates are below their mean counts from preceding years (Figure 6).
+Overall, 21 of the 29 counter estimates are below their mean counts from preceding years (Figure 6).

-Figure 6 The proportional change in the salmon count in 2021 compared to the preceding multi-annual mean count per fish counter (left panel); Mean salmon count and associated range (min, max) of the preceding time series (indicated by black circle and bar, respectively) in comparison to the most recent year's count (indicated by red X) (right panel).
+Figure 6 The proportional change in the salmon count in 2022 compared to the preceding multi-annual mean count per fish counter (left panel); Mean salmon count and associated range (min, max) of the preceding time series (indicated by black circle and bar, respectively) in comparison to the most recent year's count (indicated by red X) (right panel).